 The General Business program has both a core of courses and business and non-business electives.
 Students choose, by consultation with their advisors, at least one upper division course in four of the five prescribed elective areas: accounting, automated information systems, economics, finance, and management.
-Students have
+Students have some flexibility to design a program to meet their career goals.

-General Education Core 50 Hours
+General Education Core

+Business Core Courses = 0 = -

-Business Core Courses 68 Hours
+LI Core Courses 50 Hours

-Upper Division Electives l6 Hours
+Upper Division Electives 68 Hours

-Other Business Electives 20 Hours
+Other Business Electives

+Non-Busin El 16 Hours

-Non-Business Electives 24 Hours
+Non-Business Electives 20 Hours

-Business or Non-Business Electives 8 Hours
+Business or Non-Business Electives 24 Hours

-Business of Moli-Dusiness Electives
+Total LI

+Total Hours Required for 8 Hours

+Bachelor of Science in D

-Total Hours Required for Bachelor of Science in Business Administration
+Bachelor of Science in Business Administration